-7+ Tips for Successful Notetaking in Nursing School
+7 Tips for Successful Nursing School Notes

 1. Record Lectures

+How to be organized in nursing school?
+Record the lectures, if possible.
 If allowed by your professor, you may want to record lectures so you can focus and absorb the lesson.
 You then have the option to listen back to the most current lecture – in the car, while you work out or even in the shower.

 “I record lectures and during the class I will just jot down a few main points about whatever the professor is teaching,” said Roshani, an Addison campus student.
 “Then I go over the PowerPoint and take more detailed notes after class, as well as listen to the recording.
 So when you’re in class, you don’t have to worry about rushing to take every single word down and then you can take your time in taking your actual notes.”